Submitting DaVinci jobs to GRID

 The twiki claimed that a new user must physically go to CERN's user office to be able to apply for a new cert via ca.cern.ch.
 But I didn't have to do that.

-We are using some non-official TupleTool, so we need to compile DaVinci on lxplus7.
+We are using some non-official TupleTool, so we need to compile DaVinci on lxplus.

-First, we need to figure out the runtime dependency for our version of DaVinci: v45r6.
+First, we need to figure out the appropriate platform for our version of DaVinci: v45r6.

-We should set that runtime as the default for lxplus7.
+First, we should set the chosen platform as the default for lxplus.
 Add to your login shell config:

 export CMTCONFIG=x86_64-centos7-gcc9-opt